| Comparison Research

 and far bank similar to the Man Fishing study.
 In the study, the mountain

 and sky are left flat and unaccented.
 The artist study was focusing on the water and the movement of the water.
+Chapter 10, Page 169 - Mountains 9.
+In Monet’s Antibes, 1888, W1192 the purple/muted blue mountains appear with

 the horizontal brush stroke.
+This is the

 same tone and the same brush stroke as the mountain in the study-man fishing.